Components

 }

-This <Timer /> component is similar to the <Counter /> one, except now the state (the local variable seconds) is updated in a setInterval() callback, rather than when the component is rerendered.
+This <Timer> component is similar to the <Counter> one, except now the state (the local variable seconds) is updated in a setInterval() callback, rather than when the component is rerendered.
 Additionally, the refresh() method is called to ensure that the generator is stepped through whenever the setInterval() callback fires, so that the rendered DOM actually reflects the updated seconds variable.
+Finally, the <Timer> component is passed a display message as a prop.

 One important detail about the Timer example is that it cleans up after itself with clearInterval() in the finally block.
-Behind the scenes, Crank will call the return() method on an element’s generator object when it is unmounted.
+Behind the scenes, Crank will call the return() method on the component’s generator object when it is unmounted.

 The Render Loop